Yuhiora1/Yuhiora1/README.md

 - 💞️ I’m looking to collaborate on none
 - 📫 How to reach me tg:@Yuhiora
 - 😄 Pronouns: chinases
-- ⚡ Fun fact: i'm a men
+- ⚡ Fun fact: i'm a men.

 <!---
 Yuhiora1/Yuhiora1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.